Okipa/laravel-bootstrap-components/README.md

 {{ InputText::name('name') }}
 ```

-And get this HTML generated for you :
+And get this HTML generated for you:

 ```blade
 <div class="component-container form-group">